Chart Color Schemes

 Doncaster is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doncaster has a high level of cultural diversity, with 60.4% of its population speaking a language other than English at home and 56.5% born overseas.
-Christianity is the predominant religion in Doncaster, accounting for 43.2% of people.
-However, Buddhism is notably more prevalent in Doncaster compared to Greater Melbourne, comprising 6.9% versus 5.3%.
+Doncaster's population is diverse, with 60.4% speaking a language other than English at home and 56.5% born overseas.
+Christianity is the predominant religion, accounting for 43.2%.
+Buddhism stands out at 6.9%, higher than Greater Melbourne's 5.3%.

 Frequently Asked Questions - Diversity